Tomi Lahren: Political views

 Some of Lahren's commentaries on race issues have been described by critics as racist or race-baiting, which she disputes.
 In July 2016, Lahren posted a tweet comparing the Black Lives Matter movement to the Ku Klux Klan.
 Tens of thousands of people signed a Change.org petition in response asking for her to be fired from TheBlaze.
 The petition was unsuccessful.
 In August 2016, she released a video criticizing NFL quarterback Colin Kaepernick, who had been protesting police brutality by kneeling during the playing of the national anthem before football games.

 In August 2018, at a political rally for Kelli Ward, Lahren warned against voters electing 'RINOs' (Republicans in name only) into Congress; the term was applied to Senators John McCain and Jeff Flake.
 Lahren was criticized as cruel and disrespectful as McCain was in very poor health; that day he discontinued medical treatment for brain cancer, and he died the next day.
 Many people have criticized Lahren for her behavior including former Fox News anchor Greta Van Susteren.

 In November 2018, Lahren said that the "highlight" of her Thanksgiving had been watching United States Border Patrol fire tear gas at migrants trying to illegally cross over the Mexico–United States border.
 In December 2018, she ran a Fox Nation segment focusing on how members of a Central American migrant caravan that had been stopped in Mexico that year were carrying diseases; she listed several unconfirmed cases of HIV/AIDS and chickenpox to support the claim.

 Lahren is a strong supporter of President Trump.
-In a 2025 interview on her podcast with commentator Krystal Ball, she stated she had zero disagreements with the actions of him and the his administration.
+In a 2025 interview on her podcast with commentator Krystal Ball, she stated she had zero disagreements with the actions of him and his administration.
 Ball gave the example of the deportation of Kilmar Abrego Garcia to CECOT, alongside the illegal deportation and detention of other American citizens by the administration, and in response Lahren stated that she "loved that."

 Personal life

 In June 2019, Lahren announced on Instagram that she was engaged to her boyfriend, Brandon Fricke.
 Their engagement was called off in 2020.
 In early 2021, Lahren was linked to fellow Fox broadcaster and former Major League Baseball catcher J. P. Arencibia.
 On September 25, 2021, Lahren confirmed that she was engaged on an episode of Justice with Judge Jeanine.
 They were married October 21, 2022.
-Lahren owns "a chihuahua mutt named Kota."
+Lahren owns "a chihuahua mutt named Kota".

 In April 2020, Lahren moved from Los Angeles to Nashville.

 Lahren is an avid runner, and has a tattoo of a wheat leaf and South Dakota's state flower (the pulsatilla) on the back of her neck, as well as a tattoo of "roman numeral 11 with a semicolon", since eleven is her lucky number.